 Figure 3.
-Estimated miss event probability per aircraft in the 8-a/c encounter scenario, as function of horizontal miss distance for the iA3G model vs. the A3 model; both using their baseline values.
+Estimated miss event probability per aircraft in the 8-a/c encounter scenario, as function of horizontal miss distance for the iA3G model vs. the A3 model (source [Blom and Bakker, JAIS2015]).

 In Figure 3, the iA3G curve is slightly better than the A3 curve.
 Firstly, the iA3G curve starts diving slightly earlier but less steep due to larger resolution distance (6 Nm vs. 5 Nm).
 Secondly, just beyond the 5 Nm miss distance, the iA3G curve makes a steeper dive than the A3 curve does; this reflects that iA3G's does not actively involve any pilot in iterations needed for identifying joint tactical resolutions.
-Thirdly, both the iA3G and A3 curves level off at levels that are largely defined by the baseline values used for P1-P5 in their simulations.
+Thirdly, the levelling off by the iA3G and A3 curves are largely defined by the baseline values used for P1-P5 in their simulations.

-B. Discussion of iA3G model baseline values
+B. Derivation of iA3G imposed Safety Requirements

 Although the curves for A3 and for iA3G in Figure 3 leveloff at similar values, there are significant differences in the way this is realized.
 Under A3, there still are ground systems, such as ground-based navigation and communication support, but no ATC system.
 This is reflected in the requirements to be posed on the iA3G parameter baseline values identified.
 The P0 parameter values affect the behaviour in the top of the curves in Figure 3 only.
 The P1 value (airborne GNSS receiver failure) is high due to model assumption A5 (no other navigation means than GNSS).
 However, in reality this P1 requirement in Table 2 can be realized through a combination of navigation means (both under A3 and iA3G).
-P2-P5 requirements are challenging; this is explained next.
-P6 is no problem because the ATCo-T is assumed not to be in the direct loop under iA3G.
+P2-P5 requirements are challenging; this is explained below.
+P6 requirement is satisfied because the ATCo-T is assumed not to be in the direct loop under iA3G.
 P7 is a typical requirement.
-For P8 exists a similar type of requirement under A3, in the sense that under A3 it is assumed that RBT's received by the ground are without delay transferred to other aircraft using SWIM.
-The P9 value is the same in A3.
+The P8 requirement is similar to the requirement under A3 regarding the delay in transferring similar information through System Wide Information Management (SWIM).
+The P9 requirement is the same in A3.

 Under iA3G, the baseline values for P2-P5 are much more demanding than they are for related parameters under A3.
 This is due to the distributed nature of conflict resolution of A3.
 If under A3, the airborne ADS-B transmitter (P2) of aircraft-i fails than other aircraft-k are unable to receive state and intent information about aircraft-i.
 Without state and intent information from aircraft i, aircraft-k can neither detect nor resolve a conflict with aircraft i and thus does nothing.
 Because in the A3 model aircraft-i still receives state and intent information of aircraft-k, aircraft-i can and will resolve this conflict.
 In the iA3G model, however, separation is controlled from the ground.
 If the ADS-B transmitter of aircraft-i fails, then ATC ground system doesn't receive the state and intent information of aircraft-i.
 Hence no resolution with aircraft-k is possible.
 Similar reasoning applies to parameters of type P3-P5.
-So thanks to the A3's distributed nature of conflict detection and resolution, the safety requirement to be posed on parameters of type P2-P5 are orders of magnitude lower under A3 than it is under iA3G.
+So thanks to the A3's distributed nature of conflict detection and resolution, the safety requirement to be posed on parameters of type P2-P5 are orders of magnitude higher under iA3G than it is under A3.

 VI.
-SIMULATION OF VERY DENSE RANDOM TRAFFIC
+SAFETY UNDER VERY DENSE RANDOM TRAFFIC